Officerwasu/Mac_Changer/README.md

 # Mac_Changer
 This is a Python Program for linux which will help you to change your Mac Address temprory

-To do this first you have to go to the directory enter command

-cd Downloads

-unzip Mac_Changer.zip
+1. first download the zip or git clone the url

+2. the navigate to the directory where you cloned the url

+3. Now just copy thease commands

-cd Mac_Changer
+cd "Mac_changer(V -1.2)"

-chmod +x mac.sh

-./mac.sh

-Now Enter your Interface such as wlan0 or eth0
+python mac_changer.py --help

+now you will get a proper thing just put eth0 for changing MAC of ethernet

+and wlan0 for changing MAC of wifi

+-i for interface like eth0

-and enter new_mac to this syntax 12:12:12:12:12:12
+and -m for any mac you want but in syntax of 12:12:12:12:12:12

-it will change your mac for a reboot
+this will not change permanently